-To open the locker, push the paddle downwards and pull the handle towards you.
+To open the locker, push the handle downwards.

 Concealed Latch

 To open the locker, press the latch and pull the door towards you.

 MAGNETIC CATCHES

 Magnetic catches work on contact with the metal plate on the rear of the door.
 Simply close the door until the magnet engages and holds the metal plate.
 Pulling the door towards you with a moderate force will be sufficient to disengage the magnetic catch and open the door.